AndreasFinke/unige/class_python_wikipage.md

 ~~~

-This exposes the parameter `Omega0_de` from the background structure to the sampling framework, where it is now known under the names `Omega_de` and `Omega0_de`.
+This exposes the parameter `Omega0_de` from the background structure to the sampling framework, where it is now known as a derived parameter under the names `Omega_de` and `Omega0_de`.

-Of course, new functionality, if required in a python notebook or your own likelihood, can be added to the class `Class`, as well, e.g.
+Of course, new functionality, if required in a Python notebook or your own likelihood, can be added to the class `Class`, as well, e.g.

 ~~~ python
     def Omega_nlde(self):